-1. If a pupil cannot attend school for medical reasons, parents/guardians are requested to inform:

-a) Kindergarten and Primary
+- 1. If a pupil cannot attend school for medical reasons, parents/guardians are requested to inform: - a) Kindergarten and Primary

-On the first day of absence please telephone Ms. Marmillot (6800915) before 8.00 am.
+On the first day of absence please telephone Ms. Allmann (6800915) before 8.00 am.

-On the second day of absence please send written notice to (georgette.marmillot@eursc.eu) or inform the class teacher
+On the second day of absence please send written notice to (marie.allmann@eursc.eu) or inform the class teacher